mamba0ps/reading-notes/102/Read-02-The-Coders-Computer.md

-# What Are Four Important Features to Look for in a Text Editor?
+# The Coder's Computer

-Choosing a text editor is a personal preference, but four important features include:
+## Four important features for in a Text Editor?

 - **Code completion** — provides suggestions based on what you type, saving time and reducing typos.
 - **Syntax highlighting** — colorizes code to improve readability and error-spotting.